 We’ve worked with the Whole Food Co-Op to bring awareness to our members and the public of their great work in the community.

-We are now working annually with the Judeo-Christian Outreach Center (JCOC) in Virginia Beach to help raise funds to feed and house the homeless.
+TFAM worked for several years with the Judeo-Christian Outreach Center (JCOC) in Virginia Beach to help raise funds to feed and house the homeless.
 The JCOC mission is to empower homeless families and individuals to recover from crisis situations and return to being self-supporting, productive, and independent members of our community.

 SOLD OUT HOUSE — We have presented concerts at the Contemporary Arts Center of Virginia in Virginia Beach.
 The resurgence of Celtic music back in the 1990s found TFFM itself as a front runner when it came to presenting this style of music in the area.
 Our first Celtic concert there was The Celtic Fiddle.
 During the River Dance Explosion we presented Kevin Burke, Gerry O’Beirne, Chulrua, Dervish, Andy Irvine of Planxty, Patrick Street, Paddy Keenan and the late great Johnny Chunningham.